-This is annotated to the best of my knowledge.
-I am not making any guarantee that it is 100% accurate, however I am reasonably confident it is accurate.
-Please do your own research, or add a disclaimer before citing my diagram.
-Thanks. :D
+This is annotated to the best of SC's knowledge.
+SC is not making any guarantee that it is 100% accurate, however SC is reasonably confident it is accurate.
+Please do your own research, or add a disclaimer before citing the diagram.

 You can click on the image to zoom in and scroll on it.

 The processing core of the GPU, this is where the numbers are 'crunched'.
 The Compute Unit of this Polaris 10 chip contains 64 individual number crunching pipelines - known as 'Stream Processors'.
 These 64 pipelines are arranged into 4 groups known as Vector Units or SIMD Units.
 Each group has 16 pipelines that work together to perform calculations on 16 individual 32-bit Floating Point numbers, or a lower precision Integer number (on this chip up to 24-bit Integer at lower speed than FP32).
 These "Vector Units" of 16 pipelines each work on the 16 different numbers, (inputs) but perform the same instruction/calculation on each of them, resulting in 16 different output numbers.
 This is called "Single Instruction Multiple Data" and in 3D graphics it is used to work on vector matrixes containing the co-ordinates of vertices in 3D space, and manipulate the object such as rotating around it.
 The "Vector Units" can also work on compute tasks that benefit from this type of massively paralell computational power.
 Each CU also contains an private L1 cache 16 KiB in size.

 || 2.
 Shared CU Cache (Shared with 3 CU)